- Saturdays: 6 PM

 We love to celebrate Child Dedications!
 If you are looking to dedicate a child, please complete this form.
-We schedule dedications as soon as we receive enough requests.
+Our next dedications will take place on July 28 and on October 12 & 13.

 We believe that God must be a part of our family life if it is to be good and healthy.
 “Unless the LORD builds the house, those who build it labor in vain.
 Unless the LORD watches over the city, the watchman stays awake in vain” (Psalm 127:1).

 We believe that parents’ actions in raising their child are important to God.
 There is a responsibility as followers of Christ to raise children in a way that will please the Lord.
 “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord” (Ephesians 6:4).

 In Scripture there is an example of dedicating children to the Lord.
 In 1 Samuel 1:11, 26-28, Hannah vowed to dedicate her child to the Lord if He would grant her one.
 The Lord honored her request and she kept her vow, dedicating Samuel to the Lord. “…then I will give him to the LORD all the days of his life” (1 Samuel 1:11).